RickApple/cconstruct/README.md

 ## TODO

-- have option to create project to debug cconstruct binary?
 - support 64-bit. can make a 64-bit cconstruct.exe manually, but the regenerated one is 32 bit again I think.
 [MSVS]
+- Compile for Itanium, 32bit and 64bit to check for errors.
+- reference post build actions relative to where? check and document
+- have option to create project to debug cconstruct binary?
 - add description to cconstruct.h on how to build the initial version of the binary on MacOS
 - Need to add support for setting Info.plist for MacOS and iOS
 - Make selection of compilable files more flexible